luau-lang/luau/docs/_posts/2022-11-30-luau-recap-november-2022.md

 }
 ```

-If you iterate over a table value that could also be '`nil`', you get a better explanation in the error message:
+If you iterate over a table value that could also be `nil`, you get a better explanation in the error message:

 ```lua
 local function f(t: {number}?)